 Drop-in services including Hot Lunch at Women’s Place are temporarily suspended as part of our efforts to fight COVID-19 and maintain the health, safety and well-being of our staff, volunteers, clients and community.

 This location is by appointment only.
 If you have questions about your appointment and your case is urgent, please contact your worker directly.

 Thank you for your understanding and cooperation.
 Learn more about SOURCES’ response to COVID-19 here.

-Sources Women’s Place, through community support, all our groups and services are FREE.
+Thanks to community support, all our groups and services are FREE at Sources Women’s Place.

 Direct Services Programs

 Referrals and Resources

 Call us for information on Sources or local programs, community resources or crisis referrals.
 Drop in to browse through our community resources for information on a wide variety of topics of interest and concerns for women.

 We offer a nutritious and tasty hot lunch, Tuesday through Friday from noon until 1:30 pm, for women and their children.